Home » Simplify your calculations with ease. » Mathematical Calculators » Apparent Dip Calculator Online

 Apparent dip is the angle at which a rock layer appears to dip from the perspective of an observer located away from the layer’s strike line.
 It differs from “true dip,” which is the actual angle at which the rock layer is inclined.
 The discrepancy arises because the observer’s viewpoint might not align with the orientation of the rock layer, causing a difference between perceived and actual angles.

-See also Fundamental Counting Principle Calculator Online
+See also Reverse Euclidean Algorithm Calculator Online

 Detailed Explanation of the Calculator’s Working